 It’s also hard to beat Amazon on price, which brings us back to experience.

-No question, retailers need to pay attention to the transactional customer experience.
-But the way to win against Amazon is to pick the right spots in which to excel in the arenas of aesthetic and logistic customer experience.
+No question, retailers must pay attention to the transactional customer experience.
+But the way to win against giants like Amazon is to look elsewhere, and pick the right spots.

-Now comes the time to make e-commerce an experience, a remarkable and memorable experience — the kind of experience, most importantly, that consumers can barely resist repeating.
+Now comes the time to bring e-commerce to the next level, a remarkable and memorable experience — one that most importantly, consumers can barely resist repeating.

 Along the way, we can rescue customer experience, in both name and practice.